Odimac84/Portfolio-1/README.md

 - ## Adoption ##

 The main event, the reason why the site was founded.
 This is the end-game.
-This is where we want people to end up. signing up for the intrest of adopting a dog. this is easily done by providing Name and E-mail.
-This is all that is required. the 3 boxes are optional to tick but would provide extra information to what you wish for. but this information can be collected after and therefore i made the choice to have them optional.
+This is where we want people to end up.
+Signing up for the intrest of adopting a dog.
+This is easily done by providing name and e-mail.
+This is all that is required.
+The 3 boxes are optional to tick but would provide extra information to what you wish for.
+But this information can be collected after and therefore i made the choice to have them optional.

 ![picture of form](assets/images/form.jpg)
 - ## Overall ##